ankane/ahoy_email/README.md

 ## Customize

 ### Tracking

-Skip tracking of attributes by removing them from the database.
-You can remove these attributes:
+Skip tracking of attributes by removing them from your model.
+You can safely remove:

 - to
-- content
+- mailer
 - subject
-- mailer
+- content

 ### Configuration

 There are 3 places to set options.
 Here’s the order of precedence.

 #### Action